sahand-amiri/6TiSCH-AnyCast/README.md

    ```
 1. Install the Python dependencies:
    `cd simulator` and `pip install -r requirements.txt`
+1. Replace the files in this repository with files of the same name
 1. Execute `runSim.py` or start the GUI:
     * runSim.py
        ```